×

 Kokoko Camp

-Kokoko Camp, opening in July 2024, will comprise of just three tents catering to a maximum of six people, in a camp that can only be booked on an exclusive-use basis.
+Kokoko Camp, opening in July 2024, will comprise just three tents catering to a maximum of six people in a camp that can only be booked on an exclusive-use basis.
 Hosted by one of Asilia’s top safari guides, the emphasis here is firmly on the experience gained.
 The accommodation is pared-back and relatively simple in its style and design, aiming to fulfil its function rather than provide a focal point of the experience.
 That said, the retractable weather cover will likely prove to be a highlight, allowing guests to appreciate the splendour of the African night sky from the comfort of their bed.
 The camp is run by a small but attentive team of staff, cooking meals over the open fire and ensuring that no detail is overlooked.
 The quality of service and personal attention from our staff continues to shine at the highest standards, despite the more rustic nature of Kokoko.

 A retractable awning provides shelter from the sun and rain when needed, and views of the starry sky from the comfort of your bed on clear nights.